lukasturcani/stk/readme.rst

 Installation
 ============

 Installation is simple and has 2 parts.
-First, installing stk, second, installing any libraries it requires.
+First, installing ``stk``, second, installing any libraries it requires.

 stk